marklogic-community/grove-react-template/docs/BEST_PRACTICES.markdown

 #### Unit Testing Smart Components

 - Start with [smoke tests](http://acco.io/a-practical-guide-to-testing-react-apps/#Smoke_tests).
 - TODO: examples.
-For now, look at muir itself for examples, though we have not exhaustively tested everything in this repository either.
+For now, look at Grove itself for examples, though we have not exhaustively tested everything in this repository either.

 ## Use React Error Boundaries